The Renters Rights Act 2025

 5. New Private Rented Sector Ombudsman 🧾

-All landlords will be required to join a mandatory Ombudsman scheme.
+All private landlords are required to join a mandatory Ombudsman scheme as it is rolled out under the Act.

 This provides tenants with a clear route to resolve disputes without immediately resorting to court proceedings.